recidivism5/dtmnPlayer/README.md

 Using `preload="none"` will prevent loading the audio file until the user presses play, which may be useful if you have a page with many dtmnPlayers on it.
 It should decrease webtraffic by only loading the audio files that the user chooses to play.

+dtmnPlayer.js does not use any browser-specific styles.
+That means no webkit malarkey.
+It should look the same on all modern browsers.

+dtmnPlayer.js has no dependencies.